 Follett ACCESS Basics

 Follett ACCESS is an integral part of the FHEG course material strategy to promote text rental, digital course materials, supplies, and native digital products, while offering concierge course materials services at our institutions.
 It is important to understand the details of the Follett ACCESS program, and the tasks required to successfully support this offering.

-A web-based application called Student Adoption Matching system (SAM) supports the Follett ACCESS program.
-SAM matches student and instructor registration information from the institution’s student information system (SIS) to the required materials adopted in CourseTracks.
-After matching the students and instructors to their courses, SAM sends an order to be fulfilled to SODA (Sales Order Desk Application).
-The SODA order is charged to an account in CARP (Centralized Accounts Receivable Processing) that is billed to the institution.
+A web-based application called Student Adoption Matching System (SAM) supports the Follett ACCESS program.
+SAM matches student and instructor registration information from the institution’s student information system (SIS) to the required materials adopted in CourseTracks (CT).
+After matching the students and instructors to their courses, SAM sends an order for all physical materials to be fulfilled to SODA (Sales Order Desk Application).
+Digital product orders are sent through to OMS.
+The SODA order is charged to CARRR that is used to create an invoice within SAM that is then billed to the institution.

 Basics of the Follett ACCESS program include: